-In March 2018 the new General Data Protection Regulation came into force, and changed the way many regulations work in terms of storing sensitive user data within the EU.
+In May 2018, the General Data Protection Regulation came into force and changed the way many regulations work in terms of storing sensitive user data within the EU.
 It also applies to US businesses, because it applies to the location of the person browsing your site, rather than the location of the site itself.
-In fact, the new e-privacy regulation, a draft of which the EU officially presented on 10 January 2017, was to become legally binding at the same time.
+In fact, the new ePrivacy regulation, a draft of which the EU officially presented on 10 January 2017, was to become legally binding at the same time.
 When it comes to applications of cookies, it is regarded as a detailed supplement to the GDPR, however, its development has stalled.
 The European Parliament has not yet been able to agree on a draft, which means the law will not come into force in the foreseeable future.
 For this reason, the EU Cookie Directive will remain in place.
 But what is the current state of this law?
-In this article, we take a closer look at what cookies are, and discuss what new e-privacy regulations mean for cookie usage for EU visitors browsing your website.
+In this article, we take a closer look at what cookies are, and discuss what new ePrivacy regulations mean for cookie usage for EU visitors browsing your website.